The Cloth Diapering Expert Series: Finding the Right Fit

 Next Issue: To Stash or Not to Stash?

-*Mother ease recommends having a minimum of 24 diapers if using 100% Organic Cotton diapers to last for one child.
-There is no polyester core sewn into the Organic Cotton to add the durability, as there is in our Unbleached and Coloured Cotton or Bamboo Terry diapers.
+*Mother-ease recommends having a minimum of 24 diapers if using 100% Organic Cotton diapers to last for one child.
+There is no polyester core sewn into the Organic Cotton to add the durability, as there is in our Unbleached and Colored Cotton or Bamboo Terry diapers.